- Scientific name: Melanogrammus aeglefinus

 - Distribution: Found on both sides of the Atlantic but more common on the European side.
 Relatively deep water fish that is rarely found in water of less than fifty metres.
 In UK waters located more towards the north of the British Isles.

 - Feeds on: Much more selective feeder than the closely related cod.
-Generally takes shellfish and worms, with only bigger specimens hunting other fish.
+Generally takes shellfish, worms and other small sea creatures found in the seabed, with fully grown haddock also hunting small fish.

 - Description: Like all members of the cod family the haddock has three dorsal fins, the first of which is triangular.
 Distinctive black mark near to the pectoral fin which is known as the thumb print.
 Silvery grey/brown back fading to a cream/pale underbelly.
 Mouth smaller and lower set than in the cod.
 Lateral line is black and curves slightly upwards.
 Tail only slightly forked.

 Haddock are a shoaling species which favour deep, cold water.
 This means that most fully grown haddock will stay clear of shallow waters and live in deeper offshore waters, although smaller immature haddock and the occasional sizeable specimen can sometimes come quite close to the shore.
 Haddock are a fish of high commercial value due to their white, flavourful flesh.
 Haddock is one of the most commonly eaten species in the UK and many other countries.
 This has led to intense pressure on haddock stocks and an uncertain long-term future for this species.